MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/interactables.md

     - **Hand Pose Shape:** The hand pose shape to put the avatar's hand into when the throw is released
     - **Hand Pose Size:** Size of the hand pose from 0 – 1.
 - **VR Min Throw Velocity:** The minimum velocity to throw an object.
 This is only used on Quest.
-- **VR Max Throw Velocity:** The maxiumum velocity to throw an object.
+- **VR Max Throw Velocity:** The maximum velocity to throw an object.
 This is the velocity value used on PC.
-On quest the velocity will be scaled based on the user's physical arm movement.
+On Quest the velocity will be scaled based on the user's physical arm movement.
+- **2D Settings**
+    - **2D Throw Velocity**: TBD
+    - **Throw Direction Offset**: TBD
 - **Throw Target Poses:** A list of target poses used to place the avatar's hand when an item is thrown.
 The position and rotation offsets are relative to the position of the avatar's hand when the throw was initiated.
 The avatar will interpolate using the animation curve from the previous pose to the current one sequentially down the list for the amount of time defined in interpolation time.
 The object will be released and the throw hand pose will be used at the second to last target.

-### Settings

-**[Recommended Component]** Rigidbody: A rigidbody must be added if you want this object to be physics enabled.

-**Equippable:** Whether or not this object can be equipped in the avatar's hand.

-- **Throw Settings**

 ## Mesh Interactable Body